Memphis vs. Florida Atlantic: Odds, spread, over/under - NCAA Tournament First Round

 Memphis vs. Florida Atlantic: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 9 Florida Atlantic Owls (31-3) will be looking to move on to the second round of the NCAA Tournament when they play the No. 8 Memphis Tigers (26-8) on Friday.
-This 8-9 matchup in the East Region bracket tips off at 9:20 PM.
+The No. 8 seed Memphis Tigers (26-8) will try to beat the No. 9 seed Florida Atlantic Owls (31-3) in the opening round of the NCAA Tournament on Friday at Nationwide Arena.
+This matchup tips off at 9:20 PM.

-In this article, you will take a look at the spread and odds across multiple sportsbooks for the Memphis vs. Florida Atlantic matchup.
+You can take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Memphis vs. Florida Atlantic matchup in this article.

 Memphis vs. Florida Atlantic Game Info